willzhan/diagnoverlay/README.md

 # diagnoverlay
-Diagnoverlay: diagnostic overlay, is a javascript plugin for Azure Media Player.
+<p>Diagnoverlay: diagnostic overlay, is a javascript plugin for Azure Media Player.
 This plugin displays:
 <ul>
   <li>All key parameters and stats of video playback;</li>